This report was originally published September 27, 2016

-Dobie decided to move overseas to reduce her expenses, so she packed up the few belongings she could take with her and moved to China.
+Dobie decided to move overseas to make money and reduce her expenses, so she packed up the few belongings she could take with her and moved to China.

-She took a teaching position working with children, creating lesson plans for 800 children.
-Since her degree was in Asian studies, it was a way to use her education and make a living doing what she enjoyed.
+She took a teaching position, creating lesson plans for 800 children.
+Since her degree was in Asian studies, this role was a way to use her education and make a living doing what she enjoyed.
 (Read this post for more on how to get a teaching job abroad.)